*New* Help with Eating Disorders

 Eating disorders are not just about food.
 They are complex mental health conditions that can affect anyone, regardless of age, gender or background.
 They impact thoughts, emotions, physical health and relationships – and they are never a “choice” or a sign of weakness.

-Here I’ll briefly outline the five main types of eating disorders, what they can look like, and how support can help.
+Here I’ll briefly outline the main types of eating disorders, what they can look like, and how support can help.

 Whatever label (or no label) best fits your or a loved one's experience, one thing is very important to remember: